umr-lops/cci-seastate-pum/altimetry/l2p.md

 When SWH measurements were rejected as bad, the reason (quality test) for which they were rejected is reported in the related `swh_rejection_flags` variable.
-Refer to {numred}`editing` for details on the tests performed for the quality check of the measurements.
+Refer to {numref}`editing` for details on the tests performed for the quality check of the measurements.

 {numref}`__swh_quality_level` provides the meaning of each flag possibly raised,